DestroyerMob/AxiomSurvival/README.md

 # Axiom Survival

-Axiom Survival is a Fabric 1.21.1 add-on for Axiom that stages Axiom block edits behind survival inventory costs.

-It is designed to run directly with Axiom on Fabric.
-In Minecraft Beyond's NeoForge instance, it loads alongside Axiom through Sinytra Connector.
+Axiom Survival is a Fabric 1.21.1 add-on that puts Axiom block edits behind survival material, tool, and permission checks.
+It is designed to load directly with Axiom on Fabric; Minecraft Beyond runs it in a NeoForge instance through Sinytra Connector.

+## Current Status

+Experimental internal playtesting.
+The survival boundary is disabled by default and must be enabled before launch because its Axiom capture and permission mixins are selected during startup.

 ## Project Facts